solita/solita.github.com/_posts/2018-08-30-fullstack-typed-api-with-typescript.md

 }
 ```

-On the client side, this type can be used to define a object:
+On the client side, the ApiMap type can be used to define a object:

 ```ts